How to Build: ICF Basement

 98% of all basements in North America are built using some form of a concrete wall system.
 Concrete has been the material of choice for basements and foundations and will continue to be far into the future.
 By adding EPS (expanded polystyrene) plastic foam to the forming process insulating concrete forms or “ICFs” were created, making ICF basements a valuable part of any new home.

 Why Build a Basement with ICFs?

 Basements built with ICFs are not just inexpensive space for Heating systems, water heaters, and laundry tubs.
 ICF basements become recreation areas, Hobby rooms, offices or extra bedrooms.
 Because of the high efficiency of the thermal mass, your basement will feel warm in the winter and cool in the summer.
-Even if you just plan on a utility room and storage, for now, you will have a “safe haven” in the event of tornados, hurricanes and severe thunderstorms.
+Even if you just plan on a utility room, for now, you will have a “safe haven” in the event of a disaster.
 You will have the space available for expanding without the cost of adding more structure.

 What is the cost?